codeaches/codeaches.github.io/_posts/2018-11-08-Spring Boot Actuator-Override default DB health check parameters.md

 ## Let's start

 Go to [start.spring.io](https://start.spring.io/){:target="_blank"}, change the Group field to "com.codeaches.demo", Artifact to "healthcheck" and put the focus in the Dependencies field on the right hand side.
 If you type "Actuator", you will see a list of matching choices with that simple criteria.
 Use the mouse or the arrow keys and Enter to select the "Actuator" starter.
-Similarly select "H2", "JPA" and "Lombok".
+Similarly select "web", "H2" and "JPA".

 ### Your browser should now be in this state: